Castore: Sponsorships

+Association football

-In May 2021, McLaren and Castore announced a multi-year deal for them to become the official team apparel and sportswear partner to the McLaren Formula One team.
-In the same month, Castore signed a multi-year deal with Premier League club Wolverhampton Wanderers to become their new on-field partner.
+In May 2021, Castore signed a multi-year deal with Premier League club Wolverhampton Wanderers to become their new on-field partner.
 This partnership deviated from previous agreements held by the company, with Castore providing the playing staff with kits, while Wolves manufactured and distributed the replica kits under license.
+In July 2021, Castore signed a multi-year deal with Premier League club Newcastle United to become their new kit manufacturer.

+In March 2023, the FAI announced a 5 year deal for Castore to become the official kit supplier of the Irish men’s and women’s national football teams, being the first national football team Castore sponsored.

+Starting in the 2023–24 football season, Feyenoord announced that they will leave Adidas after 9 years for Castore and in April 2023 FC Utrecht and FC Twente also announced to start with Castore for the 2023–2024 season.
+Glentoran F.C. also announced a partnership with Castore for the 2023–2024 season.
+GNK Dinamo Zagreb announced to start with Castore for the 2024–2025 season, where in June 2024 Everton F.C. also announced its multi-year deal with Castore starting from the 2024–25 season as kit manufacturers and stadium sponsors at the new Everton Stadium.
+At the start of the 2025–2026 season, Castore became the kit manufacturers of Middlesbrough FC.

+Rugby

 In June 2021, it was announced that rugby union side Saracens had agreed a five-year supply deal with Castore ahead of their return to Premiership Rugby in the 2021–22 season.
 The deal also included additional partnerships with Saracens' women's team and Saracens Mavericks netball team.
+Castore went on to sign for other Premiership teams such as Bath, Harlequins and Leicester Tigers.

+In 2024, it is also announced that Castore will be the official kit supplier of the Hong Kong national rugby team.
+England Rugby followed suit to partner with Castore from 2025 onwards.

+Cricket

-In July 2021, Castore signed a multi-year deal with Premier League club Newcastle United to become their new kit manufacturer.
+In December 2019, Cricket West Indies signed a three-year deal with Castore to produce their official kit.

 In September 2021, it was announced that the England and Wales Cricket Board had signed a ten-year deal with Castore worth £25 million to become the official kit supplier, starting from April 2022.
 The same month Cricket South Africa signed a three-year deal with Castore to produce their official kit, although a new technical partner was announced with more than 12 months left on the original deal.
 In December Kent County Cricket Club announced it would partner with Castore as a technical partner beginning in the 2022 season.
+In March 2023, Worcestershire CCC announced a multi-season partnership with Castore.